-Fefo is a professional photographer and amateur astronomer, based in Colonia del Sacramento.
-Two of his images have been chosen as NASA’s Astronomy Picture of the Day (on September 19, 2013 and February 20, 2018 if you want to check them out).
+Fefo is a professional photographer and an astronomy populariser, based in Colonia del Sacramento.
+Three of his images have been chosen as NASA’s Astronomy Picture of the Day (on September 19, 2013, February 20, 2018 and December 16, 2021 if you want to check them out).

 One of the most exciting things about being at the beach in Uruguay is the lack of light pollution.
 Many beachtowns deliberately resist regular street lighting to protect the night skies, as Cabo Polonio for example.
 However if you think the stars at the beach are amazing, you’ll be in for a surprise.